 Physical inactivity and poor diet are among the top causes of ill health, and if we get ill this can negatively impact on our working life.
 Conversely when we’re feeling well we’re at our best.
 We’re more productive and take …

-Dr Justin Varney is the National Lead for Adult Health and Wellbeing at Public Health England.
+Dr Justin Varney is the National Strategic Advisor on Health and Work at Public Health England.

-Dr Varney leads Public Health England's work to improve the health and wellbeing of working age adults and reduce health inequalities in this group.
-This portfolio includes leading PHE's work on physical activity, health and worklessness and workplace health as well as managing the teams leading our work on sexual, reproductive health and HIV prevention, community pharmacy and allied health professionals.
+Dr Varney has previously led a range of programmes across PHE including our work on physical activity, health and worklessness and workplace health as well as managing the teams leading our work on sexual, reproductive health and HIV prevention, community pharmacy and allied health professionals.

 He works closely with colleagues in NHS England and the Civil Service Employment Policy Team to support the public sector to become an exemplar of employee health and wellbeing as well working to support the DWP/DH Joint Unit on Health and Work in their work to close the disability employment gap.

-Dr Varney is PHE’s senior liaison for the Department of Culture, Media and Sport, leading our work to support the implementation of the Sport Strategy and working closely with colleagues in Sport England and Arts Council England towards our shared aim of getting everybody active every day.
+Dr Varney is PHE’s senior liaison for the Department of Culture, Media and Sport, and have developed and led much of our work to support the implementation of the Sport Strategy and working closely with colleagues in Sport England and Arts Council England towards our shared aim of getting everybody active every day.
+He has also represented PHE at the International Association of National Public Health Institutes, leading their collaboration to input to the WHO Global Action Plan on Physical Activity and represent them at the Scientific Technical Advisory Group at WHO.

 Prior to joining Public Health England, Dr Varney was a Joint Deputy Director of Public Health in East London working between the Primary Care Trust and Local Authority.
 He trained in General Practice before specialising in Public Health Medicine and has worked across both primary and secondary care settings.

 Justin has a special interest in lesbian, gay, bisexual and trans health inequalities and domestic violence as a public health issue.
-He sits on the Board of the Corporate Alliance Against Domestic Violence and is an advisor to the Council of the Faculty of Sports and Exercise Medicine.
+He has previously sat on the Board of several charities including the Corporate Alliance Against Domestic Violence and the National LGBT Consortium of Voluntary Sector Organisations.

 We spend a third of our lives asleep.
 Most people know that a good night’s sleep is the best way to recover after a hard day.